Perfect Dark: Production

-Hollis was involved with Perfect Dark for the first 14 months of its near three-year development cycle, during which progress was unsatisfactory.
+Hollis was involved with Perfect Dark for the first 14 months of its nearly three-year development cycle, during which progress was unsatisfactory.
 As he explained, "each of us was asking for more than the other could give.
 This situation ended with my departure, and with very deep regret I was unable to see Perfect Dark to completion".
 Hollis' decision came after his four-year contract with Rare was about to expire, which he chose not to renew as he wanted to pursue other interests.
 Shortly after his exit in September 1998, four additional members—Doak, Hilton, Ellis and composer Graeme Norgate—left Rare to form Free Radical Design, partially because they were unsatisfied with the working environment.
 This resulted in a loss of half of the workforce and led Rare to assign more people to the team remaining on the project, which eventually became three times bigger than GoldenEye 007s.
 Programmer Mark Edmonds was promoted to team leader because of his knowledge of the game engine.
 Although the story and ideas for the game were kept intact, the new team contributed so much to development that it was seen as a fresh start.
 The team worked in a very isolated and free environment and did not have a production manager, a schedule, meetings, commercial pressure, or any sort of deadlines.
 According to artist Brett Jones: "People would just do things they thought were cool and would work".

 In spring 1999, Rare moved its headquarters from a country farmhouse in Twycross, Leicestershire, to its current multi-million office complex.
 Although the locations are a few minutes away from each other, the move caused minor disruptions for some.
 Rare installed an in-house motion capture studio, which was used to capture hit animations and full walk cycles.
 Game designer Duncan Botwood wore a pair of heels to portray Joanna Dark in some sessions, but motion capture artist Laurie Sage performed most of her moves.
 Many of the game opponents were based on members of the development team, who also performed the motion capture required for their animation.
 Numerous secrets were added to the game to fuel the exploration efforts of players, including a piece of cheese hidden in every level.
 These were deliberately placed by one of the level editors as a graphical oddity for the player's confusion.
 The game has two hidden passwords: one found by picking up a necklace in one level and another by reaching the highest rank in the multiplayer mode.
 Rare had originally intended these details to access password-protected sections of promotional websites and use them for an alternate reality game.